Qitmeer/whitepaper/WhitePaper/2B Issuance.md

 		VALUE: 0
 ```

-### Issue assets
+### Issuance of assets
 Once warranted a license, organizations are able to issue assets.
 Assets cannot be built from the air, they required equal amount smallest unit (sand) of HLC to be converted.
-We also call the process as token mint.
-Just like to mint a gold coin requires the same weight of gold sands, tokens need same amount HLC sands.
+This process is called as "token mint". it is like to mint a gold coin requires the same weight of gold sands, tokens need same amount of HLC sands.
 The advantage is not only that the token has a value support by underlying currency but also that all tokens and HLC are invovled in the same ecosytem, which would improve the liquidity and make whole network healthier.

 ```YAML
 INPUTS: